paveu/content-publisher/README.md

 # content-publisher

 content-publisher is a project for selling out video content.
-All the videos we sell out are hosted on an external servers and their links are emebed to the page.
+All the videos we sell out are hosted on an external servers and their links are emebed to the video object field.
 After we embed it as a video object we can cover it with a descriptiona and comments.
 If a user drop a comment we get notifcation.
-Braintree payments are used to pay for an access to premium videos.
-Project started in 08/05/2015.
+Braintree payments is used to pay for an access to premium videos.

 ### Project features
   - Django 1.9.5
-  - support for vimeo and youtube videos
+  - full REST API for category, video and comment models
-  - comments system
+  - braintree payments implemented
-  - notifications system
+  - full transaction history
-  - full billing history along with transactions made by braintree
+  - vimeo and youtube iframes are supported videos
-  - full REST API for category, video, comment models
+  - videos can be commented
-  - facebook, twitter and linkedin social links
+  - notification system

 ### Todos
   - OAuth2